This post was most recently updated on September 12th, 2021.4 min read.

 Well, this time the error is convoluted, but at least the deployment job details and associated errors in Azure are decent and should actually reveal the reason for the issue.
 Let’s see.

 ApiNotFound doesn’t help us that much.
-Let’s take a look into the template and see if the resources names – the connectors that failed to deploy due to a “NotFound” status – actually reveals anything.
+Let’s take a look into the template and see if the names of the resources – the connectors that failed to deploy due to a “NotFound” status – actually reveals anything.

 Looking at the template (no worries, I’m explaining how to open it further down in the article) I can find a dozen or so references to each connector name.
 And some of them are actually pretty revealing: